Matter and Measurement

 Core Concepts In this tutorial on physical versus chemical properties, you will learn about the differences between physical, chemical, intensive and extensive properties.
 We will also cover physical versus chemical changes.
 Topics Covered in Other Articles Physical vs Chemical Properties

-Core Concepts – Mole in Chemistry So what is a mole?
+Core Concepts So what is a mole?
 In this tutorial, you will learn the definition of the mole, an important unit of measurement in chemistry.
-You will also learn about Avogadro’s number and why it is
+You will also learn about Avogadro’s number and why it is useful.
+From here, you

 Atoms and Molecules